 Studies by academic Anandi Mani and colleagues (including Mullainathan and Shafir) in the journal Science examined these effects both in a controlled setting (a mall in suburban America, where people were asked to think of a hypothetical situation in which they had to make some tough financial decisions) and a more natural setting (rural India, where sugar cane farmers were experiencing real financial hardship, or scarcity of money, just before their harvest).

 In both settings, the researchers found that when people had to deal with the problem of having only very little, they performed worse than average on subsequent tests of cognitive capacity, showing that thinking about scarce resources leaves only little ‘mental bandwidth’ left to use on other tasks and decisions.

 So what can be done to stop the cycle of perpetual scarcity, of never having enough?
 The academic papers don’t have all the answers at the level of individuals, but many recommendations are offered on the policy or practitioner level.
 Examples include aiming to set a helpful default option, simplifying paperwork, or providing services which will relieve people of competing demands on their attention.

-On a personal level, if scarcity is having an effect on your own mental bandwidth, consider trying these tips so that your bandwidth is used most efficiently.
+If scarcity is having an effect on your own mental bandwidth, consider trying these tips so that your bandwidth is used most efficiently.
 This might be by scheduling reminders for yourself in your calendar or phone (so that you don’t have to spend mental energy remembering critical dates), use commitment devices to help calm impulsiveness, or even "outsource" your thinking by enlisting the help of a friend or family member who might have less on their mind and who can offer a second opinion on purchases or other important financial decisions.

 Want articles delivered straight to your inbox?
 Subscribe to our newsletter here